RevenueCat/revenuecat-docs/docs_source/📈 Dashboard & Metrics/taxes-and-commissions.md

 To learn more about enabling Stripe Tax in your Stripe developer account, [click here](https://stripe.com/tax).

-[block:callout]
-{
-  "type": "info",
-  "title": "VAT handling in different stores",
+> 📘 VAT handling in different stores
+>
-  "body": "Keep in mind that not all stores handle VAT the same way.
-Apple applies VAT to the post-commission revenue from a transaction, while Google applies VAT to the full amount, yielding different tax percentages (e.g. different values for the `tax_percentage` field)."
+> Keep in mind that not all stores handle VAT the same way.
+Apple applies VAT to the post-commission revenue from a transaction, while Google applies VAT to the full amount, yielding different tax percentages (e.g. different values for the `tax_percentage` field).
-}
-[/block]

 ## How to report revenue after commissions and/or taxes in RevenueCat

 ### Revenue chart

 Our Revenue chart offers the following measures to understand your net revenue:

 - **Store commission / fee**: The store commission or payment processor fees that are deducted from your gross revenue.
 - **Estimated taxes**: Estimated taxes deducted from gross revenue.
 - **Proceeds**: Net revenue after commission, fees, and taxes have been deducted.